sparrell/opendxl-client-erlang/README.md

 * {M,F,A} - standard erlang:apply call (e.g. M:F([Data | A]))

 <i>Opts</i> is a list of tagged-tuple options:
-* single_use - if set to true this callback will deregister after it's first use.
+* single_use - if set to true this callback will deregister after it's first use. (e.g. {single_use, true})
-* filter - specify a function that will be used to filter matches for this callback
+* filter - specify a function that will be used to filter matches for this callback (e.g. {filter, fun filter_func/1})
 * timeout - specify a timeout (in ms) before deregistering this callback.
-Also allows for providing a callback to execute if a timeout occurs (e.g. {timeout, {5000, timeout_func/1})
+Also allows for providing a callback to execute if a timeout occurs (e.g. {timeout, 5000} or {timeout, {5000, fun timeout_func/1})

 <b>Notification Categories</b>